xcore/sc_android_aap/doc/05_api.rst

 **NUM_CTRL_CHANENDS**

-This is the number of control channels in your application or the number of interfaces in the descriptor.
-As we need to work with only one, this is made 1.
+This is the number of control channel ends in your application associated with the number of interfaces in the descriptor.
+As we need to work with only one, this is defined as 1.

 **START_CONFIG_NUM**

-Index of the starting configuration we want to work with.
+Index of the first configuration we want to request from the device.
 Required interface is present in configuration number 0.

 **TIMED_EP_COUNT**

-Maximum number of time endpoints for isochronous and interrupt endpoints.
-As we are working with bulk endpoints, this is made 0.
+Maximum number of timed endpoints for isochronous and interrupt endpoints.
+As we are working with bulk endpoints, this defined as 0.

 **INITIAL_GET_DEV_DESC_LEN**

-Length of the device descriptor.
+Length of the initial Get Device Descriptor request.
 Currently set as 18.
 Extra descriptor bytes (if any) will be read automatically after reading the first 18 bytes.
+Request responses can be less than this length.

 **DEFAULT_EP0_PIPE_WIDTH**

 For Full Speed USB this is set as 64.
+This defines the maximum packet response length expected by the  host.
+Any packets shorter than this indicate the end of the data part of the packet.

 **INITIAL_GET_CONF_DESC_LEN**

-Length of configuration descriptor.
+Length of the initial Get Configuration Descriptor request.
 Currently set as 255.
 Any extra bytes (if any) will be read automatically after reading the initial bytes.
+Configurations request responses can be less than this length.

 **RECONNECT_PAUSE**